Bronya-Rand/ExPoser/README.md

 # ExPoser
-A new improved pose tool for DDLC based off Mood Pose Tool
+A new, improved, work-in-progress pose tool for DDLC based off Mood Pose Tool